 8. Can LASIK get rid of my reading glasses?

 Dr. Rowen continued, “Somewhere in the mid-40’s, we start losing our near vision.
 There are a number of ways to correct for this including monovision.
 Monovision means one eye (dominant) is set for distance and your other eye (non-dominant) is set for near vision.
 This can be done with LASIK laser vision correction treatment.
 Many people tolerate this well to augment their near vision.
 The best way to test for this is to have your eye doctor do a trial in the exam room or with temporary contact lenses.
 If you are a candidate for this, you would be able to see up close and at distance with laser vision correction.”

-If your eye and vision issues have you thinking more about what laser vision correction can do for you and your lifestyle, having a highly qualified eye surgeon to help guide you in your decision-making is an excellent first step.
+If your eye and vision issues have you thinking more about what laser vision correction can do for you and your lifestyle, having a highly qualified eye surgeon to help guide you in your decision-making and answer the questions you have about LASIK is an excellent first step.
 If you are looking for an eye surgeon to partner with, here are a few qualifications to look for as well as a description of what a surgeon evaluates for candidacy for a laser vision correction procedure.
 Your eye surgeon should be eager to answer your questions about LASIK and other laser vision correction procedures to help you decide if it is right for you.